 Sure, guests can have really specific expectations.
 In response, plenty of tour operators have designed some unique experiences for them to enjoy.
 And when those expectations aren’t met, you’ll hear from some unhappy folks.
 We haven’t said anything that has surprised you, right?

 But when you take a look at some of the most common tips for handling difficult customers, it’s really hard to find anything that would be too applicable to a tour operation like yours.

 In this post, we’ve combined our own experience with top research into customer expectations to help you navigate the tricky waters of complicated guests.
-Some of the best inspiration for handling complicated tour guests can be drawn from what other organizations have learned through trial and error.
+Some of the best inspiration for handling complicated customers can be drawn from what other organizations have learned through trial and error.
 Learn how top companies navigate the most complex customer situations to keep guests coming back for more.